 The production grouting activity became the project critical path.
 To recover delays associated with grout release, was requested to mobilize a third grout plant to the site which was subsequently commissioned on September 20, 2016.
-This allowed setup to simultaneously inject grout at an increased number of holes, increasing the overall production rate.
-The bedrock grouting activity was successfully completed on December 15, 2016 without any new grout release.
+This allowed set and the set and the